jicata/binance-websockets-task/README.md

 Clone ther repository, navigate to the root folder and execute the following bash command **sh run_console_app.sh**.
 Once the command finishes executing, the Console App will start in non-detached mode.
 Follow the instructions on screen to interact with the application.

+## Additional information

+By default the application will always drop the database on startup.
+This is intended to ensure clean slate on startup and no dirty noise in terms of data.
+To disable this behaviour simply go to binance-websockets-task\BinanceWebSocketTask.Data\Data\BinanceWebSocketTaskDbContext.cs and comment line 22 `await this.Database.EnsureDeletedAsync();`